-• CIL, RSB, and MVR staff will continue to provide mutual in-services about available services and referrals in order to collaborate, foster, and avoid duplication of services.
+- CIL, RSB, and MVR staff will continue to provide mutual in-services about available services and referrals in order to collaborate, foster, and avoid duplication of services. - CIL ILS staff often attends IEP meetings and serve as advocates on behalf of consumers.